learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

 $$ \Large s^2 = \frac{1}{n - 1} \sum_{i=1}^{n}(x_i - \bar{x})^2 $$

-Note that this formula here is for the **sample** variance.
+Note that this formula is for the **sample** variance.
 The formula is slightly different than the formula for calculating population variance.
 Read more about the difference [here](https://www.macroption.com/population-sample-variance-standard-deviation/).
 In the cell below, write a function that takes a list of numbers as input and returns the variance (rounded to two decimal places) of the sample as output.

 ```python